Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Your drawers are always going to be full.
 So, to capitalize on the limited space, you should invest in useful kitchen tools.
 These will keep most appliances and utensils out of the drawer, freeing up more space for you to use.

-And from a functional perspective, you’d essentially want items you use daily closest to you as you work in the kitchen.
-Kitchen tools help you keep such items nearby so that you have lesser movements in the kitchen.
+From a functional perspective, you’d want the items you use daily closest to you as you work in the kitchen.
+Kitchen tools help you keep such items nearby so you can move them less in the kitchen.

-Which tools exactly should you be looking for?
-Well, you should be shopping for items such as magnetic wall knife holders, which keep knives you use most times out of the organization trays.
-Instead, they’re kept in an accessible area next to the sink, for instance, where you’ll be reaching out to most.
+Which tools should you look for?
+You should shop for items such as magnetic wall knife holders, which keep the knives you use most often out of the organization trays.
+Instead, they’re kept in an accessible area next to the sink, where you’ll reach out to them most.

-Make sure that the design and color of the tool you choose match the backsplash.
-Any odd differences will be quickly noticeable, because of the confined space.
+Ensure that the tool's design and color match the backsplash.
+Because of the confined space, any odd differences will be quickly noticeable.

 21. Work with a Recessed Kitchen Nook

-In a studio apartment, for instance, the one wall kitchen layout is the most prevalent kitchen layout used.
-So, how do you go about designing one, while still working with the limited space for not only the kitchen but also the apartment itself?
+In a studio apartment, for instance, the one-wall kitchen layout is the most prevalent.
+So, how do you go about designing one while still working with the limited space for not only the kitchen but also the apartment itself?

 By using a recessed kitchen nook.
 A recessed kitchen nook hides the kitchen cabinets away from the rest of the space in the open-plan apartment.
 This creates an almost separate room that contains all the equipment you need for your small European kitchen.

-You can set the dining area in the remaining space, or any other strategic location that will optimize the space available.
+You can set the dining area in the remaining space or any other strategic location that will optimize the available space.
 In some designs, the washing machine is tucked into the last cabinet, saving even more space in the apartment.

 22. Use a Bit of Luxury

 What exactly will you be spending on?
 Marble, for instance.
-As a backsplash, marble adds not only aesthetic and sophistication to the kitchen but also a light, airy feel, thanks to its light colors.
-If you have a bit more to spend, you can make the countertops out of marble too.
+Thanks to its light colors, marble adds not only aesthetic and sophistication to the kitchen but also a light, airy feel as a backsplash.
+If you have a bit more to spend, you can make the countertops out of marble, too.

-For the rest of the small kitchen design, such as the cabinets and storage cupboards, wood will just work fine.
-However, you can get creative with the colors by using dark colors on the storage cupboards, to create the impression of a warm frame surrounding a cool scheme.
+Wood will work fine for the rest of the small kitchen design, such as the cabinets and storage cupboards.
+However, you can get creative with the colors by using dark colors on the storage cupboards to create the impression of a warm frame surrounding a cool scheme.

 23. Add a Semi-Permanent Prep Area